 We created this post to teach you how to fix hip pain when squatting.
 We'll cover the 5 most common causes of hip pain when performing squats plus we'll give you 3 hip mobility exercises to fix your issues.

 So, today we want to focus specifically on hip pain when squatting.
 Our goal is to help you eliminate hip pain during back squats completely, so you can reap the benefits of this incredibly effective exercise.
 100% PAIN-FREE.

-Hip pinching and anterior hip pain when squatting is one of the most commonly discussed and complained about afflictions in the gym.
+Hip pinching and anterior hip pain when squatting are two of the most commonly discussed and complained about afflictions in the gym.
 And to make matters worse, it’s so often incompetently managed.
 Some people work through the pain, others attempt ineffective or misdiagnosed remedies…and possibly even worse, many people just ditch squats altogether.

 If you are experiencing hip pain during squats, the first thing you need to do is get a better understanding of the hips and squat mechanics from the ground up.
 Then you need to assess the situation to see what exactly is causing your hip pain.
 And finally, you need to take action, whether that is correcting your form, doing mobility drills, self-myofascial release, or going to the doctor.